-UCLA School of Law, Emmett Institute on Climate Change and the Environment (Los Angeles, CA) UCLA offers several fellowship opportunities, including the Emmett/Frankel Fellowship in Environmental Law and Policy and the Shapiro Fellowship in Environmental Law and Policy.
+UCLA School of Law, Emmett Institute on Climate Change and the Environment (Los Angeles, CA)

+UCLA offers several fellowship opportunities, including the Emmett/Frankel Fellowship in Environmental Law and Policy and the Shapiro Fellowship in Environmental Law and Policy.
 The Emmett/Frankel and Shapiro Fellowships in Environmental Law and Policy are both two-year internally-funded fellowships that involve research and writing in the law and policy of climate change and the environment and assisting with Emmett Institute projects.
 Fellows are also expected to teach a course in environmental law for at least one semester.
 Open to candidates who have earned a JD in the past several years or expected by June of the year in which students apply.
-The job description for the 2020-2022 Emmett/Frankel Fellowship can be found here.
+The job description for the 2024-2026 Emmett/Frankel Fellowship can be found here.

-University of Texas School of Law (Houston, TX)
+University of Texas School of Law, Environmental Justice Fellow at Lone Star State Legal Aid (Houston, TX)

-Environmental Justice Fellow at Lone Star State Legal Aid: one one-year, Houston, TX-based fellowship is with an important environmental law legal aid organization.
+One -year, Houston, TX-based fellowship with an important environmental law legal aid organization.
 Successful fellows will work with a team of environmental attorneys to combat environmental injustice and improve health and quality of life in low-income communities in Texas.
 Lone Star's current environmental justice docket includes permit challenges to reduce air and water pollution and ensure proper cleanup of waste; citizen suit enforcement actions; National Environmental Policy Act comments and litigation; and civil rights complaints.

-U.S. DOJ Attorney General's Honors Program (Washington, D.C.)
-Federal government training program for new attorneys.
+U.S. DOJ Attorney General's Honors Programs (Washington, D.C.)